 - Dating What Daddy Hates: Her parents wanted her to date an Indian.

 - Foreign People Are Sexy: According to Amy, anyway.
 Leonard seems to feel the same, and even wanted to try out positions in the Kama Sutra with her.

 - The Friend Nobody Likes: To Penny, Amy, and Bernadette, who hated her when she was dating Leonard.
 Sheldon didn't like her either, unsurprisingly.
 However she's seen getting along with Penny in one of her later appearances.

 - Hypocrite: She guilt-trips Leonard into cutting platonic ties with Penny, his ex-girlfriend, then cheats on him with her ex-boyfriend after she and Leonard made their relationship long-distance.

-- I Want My Beloved to Be Fashionable: Made Leonard dress cooler/ditch his trade mark hoody and insisted he get contacts.
-This was actually treated as a bad thing because minor changes in his wardobe led to her making bigger demands like pushing Penny out of their social group (nevermind that there are three other people including her brother who are friends with her in said group).
+- I Want My Beloved to Be Fashionable: Made Leonard dress cooler/ditch his trademark hoody and insisted he get contacts.
+This was actually treated as a bad thing because minor changes in his wardrobe led to her making bigger demands like pushing Penny out of their social group (nevermind that there are three other people including her brother who are friends with her in said group).

 - Long-Distance Relationship: She and Leonard tried.
 It didn't work.

 - Remember the New Guy?: She is introduced in this way.